Summary of All DBMS_METADATA Subprograms

 Syntax

-The following syntax applies when SET_PARSE_ITEM
+The following syntax applies when SET_PARSE_ITEM is used for object retrieval:

 DBMS_METADATA.SET_PARSE_ITEM (